2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 As I become one of your followers.

-(In case I have not made it clear, I completely disagree with the presentation above in italics).
+(In case I have not made it clear, I completely disagree with the presentation above in italics), although there is some truth, there is certainly enough to taint it.
 Here are a couple links to a clear gospel.